shakilmith/documentaion/blog/spring-boot/spring-boot-dynamic-pages/index.md

 </html>
 ```

-If now invoke the URI [http://localhost:8080/list](http://localhost:8080/list) in your favourite browser (make sure your application is running on port 8080) you will see, there are five persons instead of two.
+If you now invoke the URI [http://localhost:8080/list](http://localhost:8080/list) in your favourite browser (make sure your application is running on port 8080) you will see, there are five persons instead of two.

 ![alt text](image8.png)

-Now, if you click on each person link, you will see there details respectively.
+Now, if you click on each person link, you will will be redirected their details page details respectively.

 Like, I click the first link and it displays the page of Mark Smith